 Arabic Collections Online (ACO) is a publicly available digital library of public domain Arabic language content.
-In November 2017 The United Arab Emirates joined the project and after an initial training period the National Archives were well placed to begin
+In November 2017 The United Arab Emirates National Archives joined the project and after an initial training period the National Archives were well placed

 The NYU Spatial Data Repository now contains more collections of local data from Abu Dhabi and the UAE.
 The newly added data includes locations of community facilities in Abu Dhabi—such as mosques, schools, and health centers—and UAE statistical and location

 When I tell people I am the geospatial data services librarian at NYUAD I usually follow with an explanatory statement like, “That means I work with maps.”
 While I do work with maps of all kinds, that simple statement does not capture all of the ways I can be a partner in geospatial research and teaching.

 During the Fall 2017 semester, the CDS has been hosting three of Professor David Wrisley’s research assistants, all of whom are doing work on his various digital humanities projects.
 The first project is a continuation of his Linguistic Landscapes of

 We’ve had an exciting few weeks in the CDS working with Digital Content Manager, Melitte Buchman, from the New York campus and the National Archives here in Abu Dhabi.
 Melitte, along with Rebecca from the CDS, spent several days at